 - 6.3.2.4.
-The level of aggregation is critical to an evaluation of the sharing of past competitively sensitive information with regard to its potential for supporting anti-competitive behaviour.
-The more disaggregated the competitively sensitive information is with regard to firms, customers, geographic areas, products, and time, the more useful the information is for monitoring of a collusive arrangement, and thus the more likely it is to be anti-competitive.
-Competitively sensitive information that allows identification of the firm or the customer or a narrow product-geographic area will raise competition concerns. - 6.3.2.5.
-The frequency of price re-negotiations in the relevant market will determine whether competitively sensitive information is considered not to be useful for supporting collusion or "historical".
-If the information is several times older than the average length of contracts in the relevant market, it could be considered to be historical. - 6.3.2.6.
-It is generally accepted that the higher the frequency of information exchange, the more likely the increased market transparency will enable firms to effectively monitor each other's behaviour, resulting in a dampening of competition in the relevant market.
-When long-term contracts are concluded, punishment could be possible even where exchanges are infrequent, as long as the exchanges are detailed.
+The level of aggregation is critical to an evaluation of the sharing of past Competitively Sensitive Information with regard to its potential for supporting Anti-competitive behaviour.
+The more Disaggregated the Competitively Sensitive Information is with regard to Firms, customers, geographic areas, products, and time, the more useful the information is for monitoring of a collusive arrangement, and thus the more likely it is to be Anti-competitive.
+Competitively Sensitive Information that allows identification of the Firm or the customer or a narrow product-geographic area will raise competition concerns. - 6.3.2.5.
+The characteristics of the relevant market and in particular the frequency of price re-negotiations will determine whether Competitively Sensitive Information is Historical.
+If the information is several times older than the average length of contracts in the relevant market, it is more likely to be considered to be Historical. - 6.3.2.6.
+It is generally accepted that the higher the frequency of information exchange, the more likely the increased market transparency will enable Firms to effectively monitor each other's behaviour, resulting in a dampening of competition in the relevant market.
+When long-term contracts are concluded, punishment could be possible even where exchanges are infrequent, as long as the exchanges are detailed or Disaggregated.